tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

     * The column naming happens as follows.
 If the transformer returns the same number of columns, the names are kept equal.
-If the number of columns change, old columns will keep their name (as long as the column is unchanged) and new columns will receive the name `Feature n`, where n stands for the n-th feature.
+If the number of columns change, old columns will keep their name (as long as the column is unchanged) and new columns will receive the name `feature n`, where n stands for the n-th feature.
 This means that a transformer should only transform, add or drop columns, not combinations of these.
     * The index remains the same as before the transformation.
 This means